-- You’ll drive more organic traffic: Your strategy will include SEO.
+- You’ll drive more organic traffic: Your digital content strategy will include SEO.
 When you target the right keywords and write high-quality content, you should see a boost in organic rankings and traffic.

 - You’ll gain more leads: Content’s primary goal is to generate leads, and it can do that in many ways — blogs, gated content, and more.
 In fact, companies with blogs average 67% more leads than those that don’t.

 - Your brand will earn recognition as an expert: Content with a thought leadership angle isn’t about selling.
 It’s about educating.
 The more you do this with your content, the more likely your audience sees you as credible and trusted.